TomPlanche/clean-cnam-template/src/lib/layout.typ

 /**
- * Main layout and styling configuration for the TYPST template *
+ * Main layout and styling configuration for the template *
  * @author Tom Planche
  * @license MIT